Sustaining Local Families and Fisheries

 We work with Monterey Bay seafood businesses to purchase seafood from fishermen at a fair market rate.
 They then process and deliver the fish to local food relief organizations.

-To date, we have purchased nearly 16,000 lbs of local, sustainably-caught seafood and donated over 43,000 nutritious seafood meals in Monterey and Santa Cruz Counties.
+To date, we have purchased over 20,000 lbs of local, sustainably-caught seafood and donated over 53,000 nutritious seafood meals in Monterey and Santa Cruz Counties.

 Meet our Community Seafood Program partners: